ivan-rm/Pac-Man/README.md

 # Pac-Man

-Pacman game project for the Object Oriented Programming Class.
+Basic graphical Pacman game.
+Final project for the Object Oriented Programming Class at UOC.

+It uses the MVC (Model-View-Controler) approach to build the architecture of the game.
+Gradle it's used as the build system and unit tests are provided for the classes and methods.